JZDesign/JacobZivanDesign/JZD_Publish/Content/drafts/mocking_and_stubbing.md

 **Stubs** are hardcoded responses that we can force into our test code that allow us to easily test a function fully, without having to configure the rest of the environment to achieve all of the possible outcomes. _[Here is a good summary](https://stackoverflow.com/a/463305/9333764) of mocking and stubbing if you'd like more info._

-There are 2 primary reasons I use mocking and stubbing.
+There are 3 primary reasons I use mocking and stubbing.
 First, there is a significant reduction in the amount of boilerplate code required to configure each test.
-Second, we can automate tests that verify a code path was executed _this can not easily be done without the mock_.
+Second, we can prevent noisy or expensive tasks from occurring, like log outs or database reads and writes, by replacing those dependencies with mocks.
+Finally, we can automate tests that verify a code path was executed _this can not easily be done without the mock_.

 <br/>
 <br/>